nerva-project/NervaOneWalletMiner/README.md

-# NervaWalletMiner
+# NervaOne Wallet and Miner
-New Nerva GUI Wallet and Miner
+New NervaOne multi-coin GUI Wallet and Miner

 ## Build instructions
 To compile, you'll need dotnet SDK 8.
 You can install it for your operating system from Microsoft: